Shalaby00/final_project/README.md

     return 0
 ```

 However, because this function results in a direct change to the course of the game I didn't feel the need to return anything.
 However, in another function I return a value to the main function.
 For example:

 ```
 def tutorial_choice():
-    # promts for user imput, repromts when the choice in invalid.
-If the choice is succesful, the game plays or skips the tutorial
+    # prompts for user input, reprints when the choice in invalid.
+If the choice is successful, the game plays or skips the tutorial
     while True:
         try:
             tut = int(input("\nWould you like to skip the tutorial?\n    1.
 Yes\n    2.
 No\nChoice (please input a number):"))